bobdenotter/many-eyes-of-making/Session recap/Week of Gathering.md

 The captain emerges from below deck, addressing the group.
 “Okay so, our contact is supposedly coming soon-ish.
 If you can get the ship to ground level so that they might inspect the wares, I think that’ll be good.
 I’m going into town for a bit on my own, just to set up some meetings for us tomorrow.
 We desperately need some work, and I’m also interested in maybe finding us a flying dinosaur; just y’know, to do tours around the ship whilst we’re mid flight, maybe send someone down as a runner as opposed to having to bringing the entire ship down.”
 She would like something not mechanical for this.

-She excuses herself, assuring the group everything should go as planned, reminding them that the name of their contact was Dugorim.
+She excuses herself, assuring the group everything should go as planned, reminding them that the name of their contact was [[Dugorim]].
 Before she leaves, D4 asks about the warforged.
 She tells him they’re dropping them off tonight, so D4 asks again if he can’t take one of their legs.
 “We should try to avoid any conflict with these guys, we’ll see if we can find you a scrapper in town.”

 She tosses the ladder overboard and starts climbing down.
 As the captain heads into the town, the others drop the anchor, which increases in weight and starts pulling the ship down as it hits the ground.
 They’re slowly lowered to the ground, looking around to try and keep an eye out for this contact that’s supposed to arrive.